micahThor/data-structures-and-algorithms/stacksandqueues/README.md

 # Stacks and Queues
 <!-- Short summary or background information -->
-Create a Stack class that utilizes Nodes
+Create a Stack and Queue class that utilizes Nodes to achieve:
+**STACK:**  Last in First Out data structure
+**QUEUE:**  First in First Out data structure

 ## Challenge
 <!-- Description of the challenge -->